7 min read · Jan 21, 2025

 Standard homeowners’ insurance doesn’t cover flooding, making a separate flood insurance policy essential.
 Even if you’re in a low-risk area, investing in coverage can save you from unexpected repair costs.

 Why choose Neptune Flood?
-We offer quick quotes and competitive rates, often saving homeowners up to 25% compared to traditional providers when they need flood insurance.
+We offer quick flood insurance quotes and competitive rates, often saving homeowners on premiums compared to NFIP when they need flood insurance.
 Plus, we make it easy to get coverage in just minutes, taking the hassle out of the process.

 2. Flood-proof your home